ELPiTiFOR/ObsCureRandomizer/README.md

 has different probabilities for an item/weapon to spawn.

 ## How to use the tool
-This tool can only be used by a CLI, so first of all open `cmd` in Windows and go to the directory where the executable is located with the command `cd`.
+This tool can only be used through a CLI, so first of all open `cmd` in Windows and go to the directory where the executable is located with the command `cd`.
 For example, if `ObsCureRandomizer.exe` is at `C:\User\Downloads\ObsCureRandomizer.exe`, run:\
-`cd C:\User\Downloads\ObsCureRandomizer.exe`\
+`cd C:\User\Downloads`\
 To invoke the executable, run:
 `.\ObsCureRandomizer.exe [<params>]`\
 Where `[<params>]` is the list of arguments passed to the program.

-For each feature of the program, you need to add a option, and sometimes a parameter after that.
+For each feature of the program, you need to add an option, and sometimes a parameter after that.
 For example, if you want to select a specific room:\
 `.\ObsCureRandomizer.exe --room b008`.